realworldocaml/book/book/testing/README.md

-But because `Base` is effectively our standard library, we want to keep it open anyway, since we want any new code we write to find `Base`'s libraries, not the ordinary OCaml standard library.
+But because `Base` is effectively our standard library, we want to keep it open anyway, since we want any new code we write to find `Base`'s modules rather than those from the ordinary standard library.
 The exclamation point at the end of `open` suppresses that warning.

 :::